Categories

 by Erika Rollins

-Ah, Spring—when April showers bring May flowers, and when leads from tradeshows and conferences rain down upon sales and marketing teams.
+If you’re a lead manager then you undoubtedly know that once your team starts hitting tradeshows and conferences in the springtime leads begin to really rain down on sales and marketing teams.
 But, as any good gardener or marketer will tell you, it takes more than rain—metaphorical or otherwise—to grow anything.
-Turning leads into revenue-building conversions takes effective cultivation.
-Read on for six steps to make your lead management more effective.
+Turning leads into revenue-building conversions takes effective cultivation with lead management tools.

-Far too often, marketing and sales teams operate in silos—a practice that can result in lower quality leads.
-To avoid this problem, get key people from your marketing and sales teams to meet regularly—weekly if possible.
-Ask the sales team for feedback—are the leads coming their way well educated?
+Far too often, marketing and sales teams operate in silos—a practice that can result in lower-quality leads.
+Lead managers want to avoid this problem and create a unified ‘co-team’ team.
+The first step is to get key people from your marketing and sales teams to meet regularly—weekly if possible.
+Ask the sales team for feedback—are the leads coming their way well-educated?
 Are the leads asking very similar questions that could be better addressed by marketing content?
-By communicating and building a co-team, your marketing efforts will become more focused, your leads will be more qualified, and you’ll have a better, more effective working relationship between both departments.
+By communicating and building a co-team, your marketing efforts will become more focused, your leads will be more qualified, and you’ll solve sales and marketing misalignment issues so common in organizations and improve your value as a lead manager.

-Using the shared customer insights from your hybrid sales/marketing team, determine what data your online contact forms need to collect in order to channel and nurture leads.
+Using the shared customer insights you get from conversation analytics and your hybrid sales/marketing team, you can determine what data your online contact forms need to collect in order to channel and nurture leads.
 If your sales team is split into sub-teams that represent different industries, tiers, or products, or that focus on different geographical locations, make sure you’re collecting that information.
 Use A/B testing of landing pages to see which fields are driving the most qualified leads to the correct sales reps, and to make customer journeys more direct.

 After the form is submitted, the call made, or the email sent, make a note of what’s good about a lead, what’s missing, or how they might be served in the future.
 Score and tag them: thumbs up or down, four out of five stars, B+ or D, whatever system works for you.
 The point is to add any applicable new info you can to the data already collected.
 This will help your sales team know which leads are close to conversion, or who the tire-kickers are, so that they can concentrate on the leads that are ripe.